mayasharma2110/Treat-Yourself/README.md

   * As a first time user, I want to know the purpose of the site.
     * The site has a range of pictures showing products that are available on the store, which makes it clear to the user the site has something to do with chocolate, hot chocolate, tea and coffee.
     * There is a banner on the navbar which shows details on free delivery and subscribe and save making it clear this is an ecommerce site.
-    * Additionally the name of the site implies this is a site aimed at consumers.
+    * Additionally, the name of the site implies this is a site aimed at consumers.
     * The home page has a link for users to enter the site to see the products that are available.
     ![Purpose](static/testing/purpose.PNG)

   * As a first time user, I want to be able to see products that appeal to me by filtering on the 4 main categories of the site, the subcategories within the 4 main categories and also sorting by price or overall rating.
 I want to be able to quickly add a product to my basket from this page (default of 1 quantity and not on subscription).
     * The site has a consistent navigation bar on all pages.
 This includes options for users to filter by a certain category or subcategory.
     * On the products page to the top right there is the option for users to sort the products based on price, rating, category or name.
-    * Additionally the products page has a quick add button below each of the products so a user can add 1 of any item to their shopping bag easily.
+    * Additionally, the products page has a quick add button below each of the products so a user can add 1 of any item to their shopping bag easily.
     ![Navbar](static/testing/navbar.PNG)
     ![Sort](static/testing/sort.PNG)
     ![Quick Add](static/testing/quick-add.PNG)